Amirrori/nixosconf/README.md

 # Brief

 This project is the complete version of my NixOS configs that works.
 I decided to implement version control for two purposes.
-One being to be able to keep track of changes and deploy my nix setup anywhere, Second being for people to be able to utilize and learn from what I have learnt in the last year(at least as of writing this).
+One being to be able to keep track of changes and deploy my nix setup anywhere, Second being for people to be able to utilize and learn from what I have learnt in the last year (at least as of writing this).

+> [!IMPORTANT]
-Note: This is designed for the thinkpad t480 although can be adjusted for other computers aswell.
+> This is designed for the thinkpad t480 although can be adjusted for other computers aswell.

 ## Features

 Main features of this setup are: